Los Angeles and Orange County programs (5-19) offer guidance in good citizenship, leadership and life skills through projects and community service.

 Cub Scouts (grades 1-5) and Boy Scouts (grades 6-12) participate in a variety of activities and earn badges.
 Cub Scouts tie knots, set up a tent, cook at a campfire and more.

-Supervised activities (5 or 6-18) after school and during school vacations (see Camps), including crafts, field trips, homework help, career development, dance classes, sports, teen programs, leadership groups and more.
+Supervised activities (5-18) after school and during school vacations (see Camps), including crafts, field trips, homework help, and more.

 Long Beach Area Council – Programs include small club/groups, camps, arts and service programs.
 Inland Southern California Council – Orange County kids and teens participate in community service opportunities.

 Most city recreation departments offer youth group activities and family programs.
-See Recreation Departments for contact information.
+See Recreation Departments and Colleges for contact information.

 The following centers offer enrichment classes, preschools, family events, support groups, vacation-break camps and teen-specific programming.